 3. Complete a balance transfer

 If you have good credit, another option to consider is completing a balance transfer.
 With this strategy, you transfer your balance to a card with a low interest rate, giving you time to down your debt without paying interest fees.

 One card to look at is the Chase Freedom Unlimited® card.
 It offers a 0% introductory APR for 15 months from account opening on balance transfers.
 That promotional period gives you over a year to pay down your debt without paying interest.
-After that introductory period expires, a variable APR of 16.74% to 25.49% will apply, as of October 2019.
+After that introductory period expires, a variable APR of 16.49% to 25.24% will apply.